pethoalpar/GitCommandLineExample/README.md

 git for-each-ref --format='%(committerdate) %09 %(authorname) %09 %(refname)' - display the branches and comitter

+git show [commit] --stat - show all files modified in this commit

 <H2>TAG</H2>

 git tag [TAG] - create a new tag